Moonrise Kingdom (soundtrack): Reception

 Steven Hyden of The A.V.
-Club called the Moonrise Kingdom soundtrack "as tasteful and impeccably curated as you'd expect".
-Alarm's Meaghann Korbel wrote "the soundtrack is really couldn’t be more perfect for the story: children are teaching adults about matters beyond their own comprehension, whether it’s life’s complexities or the intricacies of developing a classical composition with a full-on orchestra — as though it’s just that easy."
-Gerard Harris of Tuppence Magazine had stated it as "a fun soundtrack album that’s got as much of a root in comedy as it does in musicality, matching the flow of the film perfectly".
+Club described the Moonrise Kingdom soundtrack "as tasteful and impeccably curated as you'd expect".
+Alarm's Meaghann Korbel wrote "the soundtrack is really couldn't be more perfect for the story: children are teaching adults about matters beyond their own comprehension, whether it's life's complexities or the intricacies of developing a classical composition with a full-on orchestra — as though it's just that easy."
+Gerard Harris of Tuppence Magazine had stated it as "a fun soundtrack album that's got as much of a root in comedy as it does in musicality, matching the flow of the film perfectly".
 Heather Phares of AllMusic wrote "While Moonrise Kingdom's choices set it apart from other Anderson films, its effortless flow, appropriateness, and vivid beauty make it another fine musical companion to his work."

-Paul Taylor of LemonWire stated "The use of classical music in “Moonrise Kingdom” is closely connected to the two young protagonists.
-They meet during a church production of Britten’s “Noye’s Fludde”.
+Paul Taylor of LemonWire stated "The use of classical music in "Moonrise Kingdom" is closely connected to the two young protagonists.
+They meet during a church production of Britten's "Noye's Fludde".
 While it seems like a strange choice for a film.
-And you won’t see many other soundtracks like this one.
+And you won't see many other soundtracks like this one.
 But the presence of classical music in particular brings a sense of romantic adventure to the film" and concluded it as "another soundtrack that works better when heard with the film".
 Faded Glamour wrote "the soundtrack is a classic Anderson compilation of 50s rock and roll and classical music with a trademark French track nestled in for extra flavour."
-The Hollywood Reporter's Todd McCarthy wrote "Music by Britten is dominant, particularly from Noye’s Fludde (Noah’s Flood), a work by the English composer first performed in 1958 that could have been appropriated by Anderson for use in this watery context or, more likely, served as inspiration for the inundation that climaxes the film.
+The Hollywood Reporter's Todd McCarthy wrote "Music by Britten is dominant, particularly from Noye's Fludde (Noah's Flood), a work by the English composer first performed in 1958 that could have been appropriated by Anderson for use in this watery context or, more likely, served as inspiration for the inundation that climaxes the film.
 The way Britten is joined on the track by a mix of Saint-Saens, Mozart, Schubert, Hank Williams and Desplat is remarkable and deserving of an essay of its own."
 IndieWire, MTV, and Entertainment Weekly called it as one of "the best soundtracks of 2012", while MovieWeb, /Film, IndieWire, and Screenrant listed it as one of the "best soundtracks of the decade".